 Things You Can’t Compost From The Bathroom

 24. Humans feces and diapers: Like blood, human feces poses a significant health risk and can contain diseases and parasites.
 There are various humanure (human manure) systems and compost toilets that can safely recycle poo, but your regular home compost bin isn’t one of them.
-Most disposable, biodegradable nappies are not yet home-compostable, but you can compost wet (non-poopy) diapers if they are.
+Most disposable, biodegradable nappies are generally not yet home-compostable, but you can compost wet (non-poopy) diapers if they are certified.
 As with reusable liner pads, you can compost reusable diapers, provided they’re made with 100% natural fabrics and they’ve been washed.

 Things You Cannot Compost From The Closet